 Any business that has gas powered commercial catering equipment needs to make sure that all appliances are maintained in a safe condition.
 This includes any appliances using natural gas or LPG in restaurants, hotels, takeaways, mobile catering units or anywhere else providing commercial catering.

 The law places a duty on the employer at any place of work.
-It is your responsibility to ensure gas appliances and pipe work is maintained in a safe condition to prevent a risk of injury.
+It is your responsibility to ensure gas catering equipment, appliances and pipe work is maintained in a safe condition to prevent a risk of injury.

-This means you need to ensure a qualified, gas safe engineer installs and maintains all gas equipment.
+This means you need to ensure a qualified, gas safe engineer installs and maintains all gas catering equipment.
 Getting a gas safety check every 12 months will give you the evidence that this duty has been met.

 What gas safe evidence do I need?

-The easiest way to prove your equipment is safe is to keep paperwork that shows your appliances have been safety checked and serviced at least once a year.
+The easiest way to prove your gas catering equipment is safe is to keep paperwork that shows your appliances have been safety checked and serviced at least once a year.
 This needs to be from a qualified Gas Safe registered engineer.